BAYOOMED/TI-RelyingParty/README.md

 - Requirement: A_23042 - Verifikation der Certificate Transparency für TLS Verbindungen in die VAU
   - This req is not implemented in code.
 Instead we use a curated list of ca-certificates when building the container.
 This is not part of this project.
 - Additional security aspects are covered by our infrstructure (using reverse proxy, TLS enforcement, WAF, etc.).
-- Requirement: A_23037 - Robustheit bei fehlenden Daten
-  - Not yet implemented.
-The service will error out if a user rejects to provide the KVNR
 - Only KVNR is rerquested for a user.
 Feel free to add code for additional scopes (using a pull request)
 - JWT decryption using ES256 is not possible out of the box using dotnet running on linux.
 Therefore jose-jwt is used.
 The needed code is not yet part of the main repo, so the following PR has been copied: https://github.com/dvsekhvalnov/jose-jwt/pull/232